Alcohol and Hallucinogens

 How Are Hallucinogens Dangerous?

 Some people who try hallucinogens may suffer a “bad trip.”
 Such an experience might involve terrifying hallucinations, extreme confusion, anxiety, paranoia, and suicidal thoughts.
-Many people who have used hallucinogens have been traumatized by “bad trips,” which some of them describe as living through a nightmare.
+Many people who have used hallucinogens have been traumatized by “bad trips,” which some describe as living through a nightmare.
 Repeatedly using hallucinogens can have long-term consequences, such as memory loss, weakened cognition, and depression.
-It is even possible to overdose on certain dissociative drugs, such as PCP, which can cause seizures.
+It is even possible to overdose on certain dissociative hallucinogens, such as PCP, which can cause seizures.

 How Alcohol Interacts With Hallucinogens